hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 ```
 Example

-Suppose an address book has the following weights: A = 5, B = 9, C = 11, D = 2
+Suppose an address book has the following consensus weights: A = 5, B = 9, C = 11, D = 2

 Find the partial weighted advancement score between X and Y with a target of node A.